 Who We Are

-Opening Up Cricket was formed in response to the death of Sefton Park CC wicket keeper Alex Miller and a will to promote positive mental health in our sport.
+Opening Up Cricket was formed in 2014 in response to the death of Sefton Park CC wicket keeper Alex Miller and a will to promote positive mental health in our sport.

 Alex took his own life in December 2012 and in the year that followed team mates supported the work of C.A.L.M to pay tribute.
 This has continued but as the season following his passing came to a close there was a thought to do something more lasting and further reaching.